cltl/python-for-text-analysis/Exam/README.md

 * [Exam 2015-2016](./Exam_2015-2016.pdf)
 * [Exam 2016-2017](./Exam_2016-2017.pdf) / [Dummy Exam 2016-2017](./Dummy_Exam_2016-2017.ipynb)

 Note that this concerns an exam **on paper**.
-In previous years, some of the students felt a bit uncomfortable with this form.
-We want to emphasize that as long as you keep up with the course material and weekly assignments, this exam should not be too hard.
+This may seem somewhat unnatural and scary, since you normally don't use pen and paper for programming.
+However, we want to emphasize that we are not asking you to write complete programs; the exam will only test basic knowledge, most of which will be acquired automatically as long as you keep up with the course material and weekly assignments.